Be prepared for an opioid emergency

 This is not a substitute for emergency medical care.
 When administering an emergency treatment option, always be sure to call 911 right away, even if the person wakes up.
 Rescue breathing or CPR (cardiopulmonary resuscitation) may be given while waiting for emergency medical help to arrive.

-Every 12.5 minutes, someone dies from an opioid overdose in the United States.
+In 2019, someone died from an opioid overdose every 11 minutes in the United States.*

 *Both prescription and illicit use.